-Biological safety cabinets are used at the university as a primary means of containment
+Biological safety cabinets (BSCs) are used at the University as a primary means of

-for working safely with infectious microorganisms.
-A properly certified and operational
+containment for working safely with infectious microorganisms.
+A properly certified

-to reduce the risk of exposure to infectious microorganisms.
-The Biosafety Office
+controls to reduce the risk of exposure to infectious microorganisms.
+The Biosafety

-can provide guidance on the selection, installation and use of biological safety cabinets.
+Office can provide guidance on the selection, installation and use of biological safety

 Biological safety cabinets must be tested and certified at least annually to ensure

 continued proper operation.
 All Class II BSCs will be tested and certified in accordance

 with specifications in NSF Standard 49 and the manufacturer’s specifications.
 The

 NSF 49 establishes minimum requirements for materials, design, construction, and performance